Jquann/graduation_scanner/readme.md

 # Graduation Scanner - Modular Architecture

-An intelligent face recognition system for graduation ceremonies, now refactored into a clean, maintainable modular architecture.
+An intelligent face recognition system for graduation ceremonies with anti-spoofing capabilities, now refactored into a clean, maintainable modular architecture.

 ## 🏗️ Project Structure